 Regular maintenance and small water changes are unavoidable if you want to keep happy and healthy fish.
 It doesn’t matter how good your filter is, you have to do it.

 And these water changes help restore and maintain a balanced aquarium by physically removing and diluting harmful chemicals while replenishing vital elements.

-How to Clean Your Aquarium
+Step-by-Step Guide: How to Perform a Water Change & Clean Your Aquarium

 Let’s get into it, shall we?

 Start by making sure you’re fully prepared and have all necessary equipment: